 well, it’s almost heroic.
 Flamboyant.
 2004

-Over 52 singles, all backed with one or two non-album b-sides, often related to the a-side: the minimal electronica of I want a dog as perfect partner to the bedsitter in Rent.
+Over 52 singles, all backed with one or two non-album b-sides, often related to the a-side: the minimal electronica of I want a dog as perfect partner to the bedsitter of Rent.
 The wistful understatement of A new life gently answering What have I done to deserve this?, and more recently the symphonic C&W of You Only Tell Me You Love Me When You’re Drunk, backed by the Chris Lowe sung Lies.

 1990’s The End of the World even encouraged me to be a novelist.
 It glamourised writing pursuits unpolluted by the distraction of social media, pacing the room and indifference of literary agents to your endeavours.
 At least I know who to blame.